 When calculating the average sales per item, it is very important to get the period required for the statistics right.
 If the period is too long for a product with frequent sales, the average sales indicator will react slowly to changes in demand, resulting in an order that does not match demand (lags).
 Conversely, if a short period is used for rare sales, the average will be inaccurate (the amount of goods in the order will not match the demand).
 If you have one day in a period with an occasional large sale, the ADU will be overestimated.
 Conversely, if there is not a single sale in the period, the average sale will be 0.
-To reduce the impact of such situations, Leafio assigns items to three groups according to their sales frequency:
+To reduce the impact of such situations, LEAFIO assigns items to three groups according to the frequency of their sales:

-- Rarely traded goods;
+- Rarely sold goods;

-- Middle-selling products;
+- Moderately sold products;

-- Frequently sold and FRESH merchandise.
+- Frequently sold and FRESH products.

 The customer can decide which average sales value will correspond to each group or can use the default value.

-- The following thresholds can be selected for the Rare Products group: 0.1; 0.2; 0.3; ...
+- The following thresholds can be selected for the rare products group: 0.1; 0.2; 0.3; ...
 0.8 (default value 0.5).
 All products with an ADU lower than this will belong to this group.

 - The following ADU values can be set for the frequently sold and FRESH products group: 0.6; 0.7; 0.8; ...
 2.0 (default value 1.1).
 This group includes all products with average sales equal to or higher than the selected value.